gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

 Refer to that [README.md](https://github.com/gagibran/udemy-java-the-complete-java-developer-course/blob/dev/README.md) to know more about OOP.

 I will only list the main differences between C# and Java.
 Based on Mosh Hamedani's C# series, which include:

 1. [C# Basics for Beginners: Learn C# Fundamentals by Coding](https://www.udemy.com/course/csharp-tutorial-for-beginners/);
 2. [C# Intermediate: Classes, Interfaces and OOP](https://www.udemy.com/course/csharp-intermediate-classes-interfaces-and-oop/);
 3. [C# Advanced Topics: Prepare for Technical Interviews](https://www.udemy.com/course/csharp-advanced/).

 I will also include some exercises that I see fit from these courses.
+All of them made using .NET Core 5.

 Since Unity projects are too large to be stored in GitHub, I will only keep this README.<span>md</span>, the LICENSE, and .gitignore here.

 ## Table of Contents:

 - [Hello, world](#hello,-world)
     - [Requirements for this course](#requirements-for-this-course)
     - [First C# program](#first-c-program)